Ms. Jessica Chicka

-Jessica Chicka joined the ministry team at Marsh Chapel in 2012 as the Chapel Associate for Lutheran Ministry.
+Jessica Chicka joined the ministry team at Marsh Chapel in 2012 as the Chapel Associate for Lutheran Ministry and in 2016 became the University Chaplain for International Students.
 She is especially interested in how faith shapes our interactions with the world around us, and has a special affinity for service-learning.
 She is passionate about social and ecological justice and wishes to ignite similar passions in the BU community.
-She believes strongly in the definition of vocation from a Lutheran perspective, which emphasizes the importance of the life and work of all Christians in light of God’s diverse callings.
+She loves learning about the many different perspectives and traditions that each student at BU brings with them to share with the wider community.

-Jessica is a life-long member of the Evangelical Lutheran Church in America.
-She is currently in-process as a candidate for Diaconal Ministry in the New England Synod of the ELCA.
+Jessica is a life-long member of the Evangelical Lutheran Church in America (ELCA).
+She is currently in-process as a candidate for Ordained Ministry in the New England Synod of the ELCA.

 After earning her MTS, Jessica became an AmeriCorps VISTA member, serving in Boston, MA and Orange, CA. Through her service in VISTA, Jessica’s passion for social justice grew, leading her to resume her academic career with a vision toward active theological and ethical engagement in the issues of today.

 Jessica earned her Master of Sacred Theology (STM) degree at BU in 2011 and immediately transitioned into the Ph.D. program in Social and Ecological Ethics.
 Her areas of academic interest and social engagement are food justice and resource depletion, especially focusing on the expanding practice of hydraulic fracturing (“fracking”) in Pennsylvania and its social-ethical-ecological impacts.